Skip to main content

 There are some common misconceptions about frozen coils that need clarification.
 One is that running the air conditioner continuously will thaw the frozen coils.
 However, this can worsen the problem and cause more damage.
 It’s important to turn off the air conditioner and let the coils thaw naturally or seek professional help.

 If you’re experiencing frozen coils on your air conditioner, it’s best to contact local Carrier dealer dealer who can diagnose and resolve the issue.
-They have the expertise and tools to safely thaw the coils, identify the root cause, and perform any necessary repairs or adjustments.
+They have the expertise and tools to safely thaw the coils, identify the root cause, and perform any air conditioning repair or adjustments.

 Preventing Frozen Coils On Air Conditioners